senya/git-check-rebase/docs/index.rst

         Used for upstream branch.
 If commit absent in the cell of ``up`` column, it will be filled with ``upstreaming`` or ``drop`` information, found for corresponding commit in meta file or in commit message.

     new
         Used for target branch of rebasing a downstream branch to a new upstream release.
-If commit absent in the cell of ``new`` column, it will be filled with ``drop`` information, found for corresponding commit in meta file.
+If commit absent in the cell of ``new`` column, it will be filled with ``drop`` information, found for corresponding commit in meta file, or with issue key found in the issue tracker (if ``--issue-tracker`` and ``--porting-issues`` are specified)

 Meta syntax
 ~~~~~~~~~~~